google-deepmind/mujoco/doc/APIreference/functions.rst

 Main simulation
 ^^^^^^^^^^^^^^^

 These are the main entry points to the simulator.
-Most users will only need to call ``mj_step``, which computes everything and advanced the simulation state by one time step.
-Controls and applied forces must either be set in advance (in mjData.ctrl, qfrc_applied and xfrc_applied), or a control callback mjcb_control must be installed which will be called just before the controls and applied forces are needed.
-Alternatively, one can use ``mj_step1`` and ``mj_step2`` which break down the simulation pipeline into computations that are executed before and after the controls are needed;
-in this way one can set controls that depend on the results from ``mj_step1``.
+Most users will only need to call :ref:`mj_step`, which computes everything and advanced the simulation state by one time step.
+Controls and applied forces must either be set in advance (in mjData.{ctrl, qfrc_applied, xfrc_applied}), or a control callback :ref:`mjcb_control` must be installed which will be called just before the controls and applied forces are needed.
+Alternatively, one can use :ref:`mj_step1` and :ref:`mj_step2` which break down the simulation pipeline into computations that are executed before and after the controls are needed; in this way one can set controls that depend on the results from :ref:`mj_step1`.
 Keep in mind though that the RK4 solver does not work with mj_step1/2.

-mj_forward performs the same computations as ``mj_step`` but without the integration.
+mj_forward performs the same computations as :ref:`mj_step` but without the integration.
 It is useful after loading or resetting a model (to put the entire mjData in a valid state), and also for out-of-order computations that involve sampling or finite-difference approximations.

-mj_inverse runs the inverse dynamics, and writes its output in mjData.qfrc_inverse.
-Note that mjData.qacc must be set before calling this function.
+mj_inverse runs the inverse dynamics, and writes its output in ``mjData.qfrc_inverse``.
+Note that ``mjData.qacc`` must be set before calling this function.
 Given the state (qpos, qvel, act), mj_forward maps from force to acceleration, while mj_inverse maps from acceleration to force.
 Mathematically these functions are inverse of each other, but numerically this may not always be the case because the forward dynamics rely on a constraint optimization algorithm which is usually terminated early.
 The difference between the results of forward and inverse dynamics can be computed with the function :ref:`mj_compareFwdInv`, which can be though of as another solver accuracy check (as well as a general sanity check).

-The skip version of mj_forward and mj_inverse are useful for example when qpos was unchanged but qvel was changed (usually in the context of finite differencing).
+The skip version of :ref:`mj_forward` and :ref:`mj_inverse` are useful for example when qpos was unchanged but qvel was changed (usually in the context of finite differencing).
 Then there is no point repeating the computations that only depend on qpos.
 Calling the dynamics with skipstage = mjSTAGE_POS will achieve these savings.

 .. _mj_step: